dannyibishev/2018project/README.md

 # AutomationTooling2018-19Project
-Housing Terraform, Chef, and Puppet Configurations.
+Housing Terraform and CloudFormation configuration + more to come.
 This project serves as an investigation for a final year Bsc Dissertation.
 Any code and tool usability will be discussed in detail on the physical report.

 ## Sample Topology
 The following topology will be used for the infrastructure orchestration: